 Track site visitors, measure campaign success, and find more qualified leads.

-For example, Leadfeeder gathers data about who visits your website and what actions they take once they get there.
+For example, Leadfeeder gathers data on who visits your website and what actions they take once they arrive.

-You might see that a company has visited your website five times in the last few weeks and read a blog post about enterprise tips, took a look at your service page, and viewed your pricing page for enterprise companies.
+You might see that a company has visited your website five times in the last few weeks, read a blog post about enterprise tips, taken a look at your service page, and viewed your pricing page for enterprise companies.

-(P.S.
-There's a ton of buyer intent out there, but the data from your own website tend to be the most powerful.)
+(P.S.: There's a lot of buyer intent out there, but the data from your own website tends to be the most powerful.)

 2. Better alignment between sales and marketing